vechain/veworld-mock/README.md

 # VeWorld Mock for E2E Testing

-VeWorld mock allows to develop playwright & Cypress tests for dApps that interact with VeWorld browser wallet.
+VeWorld mock allows to develop playwright tests for dApps that interact with VeWorld browser wallet.

 ## Implementation